delieresearch/detection-intent-lie-online-forms/README.md

 TBA

 ## <a name="a-datasets"> Dataset
-In this study, we created a dataset that includes information on user behavior during completion of the Big 5 personality questionnaire.
-A portion of the users were instructed to present themselves as better than they actually are while filling out the questionnaire.
-The original data sources were two: information about the completed questionnaire was obtained from the [Limesurvey](https://www.limesurvey.org/) service, information about the user's interactions with the questionnaire was collected by the [UXtweak](https://www.uxtweak.com/) service.
-These two data sources were combined.
+In this study, we created a dataset that contains information on user behavior during completion of the Big Five personality questionnaire.
+To collect data in two groups, Honest (H) and Faking-good (FG) (a.k.a. lying in the context of a personality questionnaire), one half of participants was instructed to present themselves in the questionnaire as better than they actually are.
+The other half was asked to fill in the questionnaire truthfully.
+The dataset has two original sources of information.
+[Limesurvey](https://www.limesurvey.org/) provided completed questionnaire data.
+[UXtweak](https://www.uxtweak.com/) provided information about the user's low-level interactions with the questionnaire (mouse dynamics).
 The data was then cleaned, preprocessed, and formatted into a structure that is suitable for machine learning.
 The dataset contains pageview records, with each row representing metrics for a single pageview - [Dataset one-pageview-per-one-row](Data/Prepared_datasets/dataset_one_pv_per_one_row.json).

 ### <a name="a-dataset-access"> Dataset Access